ARadRareness/assistant-coder/README.md

 # assistant-coder

-A system and architecture for an assistant coder that amongst other things can be used to generate coding solutions using large language models.
+A system architecture for a completely offline AI assistant that amongst other things can be used to chat and generate coding solutions using large language models.

 ## Features
 * Flask server that handles multiple conversations.
 * Support for simple tools (browse/search web, read files, retrieve time and date).
 * Support for knowledge retrieval (using embeddings and vector stores).
-* Suggestion system where the assistant suggests follow-up questions.
+* Suggestion system where the assistant can suggest follow-up questions.
-* Safety system where the assistant asks for access to files and Internet use.
+* Safety system where the assistant asks for permission to access files and the internet.
 * Support for using the clipboard as input to the assistant.
+* Streamed text to speech playback using XTTS v2.
-* Simple gradio client for basic chatbot use.
+* Simple gradio client for basic chatbot uses.
-* PyQt6 client for more advanced coding purposes.
+* PySide6 client for more advanced chatbot uses.

 ## How to install